Davej66/moving-forward/README.md

 ### First Time Visitor Goals
 - As a First Time Visitor, I want to easily find a items I want to buy.
 - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+- As a First Time Visitor, I want to be able to easily to set up an account.

 ### Returning Visitor Goals
 - As a Returning Visitor, I would like to review previous purchases in my profile.